Wu Zetian, the only female emperor in Chinese history, has been a figure of fascination and controversy for over a millennium.

 The imperial court was plagued by factionalism and power struggles, and external threats from neighboring powers such as the Tibetan Empire and the Khitan people put pressure on the Tang military.

-Wu Zetian first entered the imperial court at the age of 14 as a concubine of Emperor Taizong, but her influence grew under his successor, Emperor Gaozong.
+Wu Zetian first entered the imperial court at the age of 14 as a low-ranking concubine of Emperor Taizong, but her intelligence and literacy in classical Chinese quickly set her apart.
+Her influence grew under his successor, Emperor Gaozong, who she later married.

 As Gaozong's empress, Wu gained significant power and influence, and she used her position to cultivate a network of loyal supporters among the court officials and military leaders.

-When Gaozong fell ill and was unable to rule effectively, Wu seized the opportunity to consolidate her power, using her political savvy and ruthless tactics to eliminate her rivals and secure her position as Empress Dowager.
+When Gaozong fell ill around 660 CE and was unable to rule effectively, Wu seized the opportunity to consolidate her power and became de facto ruler.

-From there, she continued to expand her influence, eventually proclaiming herself Emperor of China and establishing her own dynasty.
+From there, she continued to expand her influence, eventually proclaiming herself Emperor of China and establishing her own dynasty, the Zhou Dynasty, which lasted from 690-705 CE.

 During her reign, Wu Zetian oversaw significant cultural, economic, and military developments in China.